 In its effort to get states to call for a constitutional convention, Wolf PAC has used at least four different proposals in different states.
 The language above was used in Illinois while entirely different language was used in California, Vermont, and New Jersey.
 That discrepancy poses a challenge because in order to call for a constitutional convention limited to a specific purpose, the requisite 34 states must call for the same convention.

 For example, if 34 states called for a convention to pass a Balanced Budget Amendment, there would be a convention to pass that amendment.
 But if 30 states make convention calls for a Balanced Budget Amendment and 5 states call for an Equal Rights Amendment, no convention would occur because disparate calls cannot be counted together.
-So…even though Wolf PAC has gotten a few states to call for a constitutional convention, because those states have used different language, they are not necessarily united in a call for the same constitutional convention; there is a strong argument that they have called for four entirely separate conventions.
-That is something Wolf PAC will need to address if they continue to move forward without a concrete amendment proposal.
+So…even though Wolf PAC has gotten a some states to call for a constitutional convention, because those states have used different language, they are not necessarily united in a call for the same constitutional convention; there is a strong argument that they have called for four entirely separate conventions.
+That is something Wolf PAC will need to address if they continue to move forward.

 Move to Amend’s We The People Amendment

-Move to Amend is a national organization that is focused not only on getting big money out of politics, but on ending corporate personhood.
-They have been particularly effective with resolutions at the local level.
-Their amendment proposal is below.
+Move to Amend is an organization that is focused on abolishing corporate constitutional rights.
+They have proposed the amendment below.